 Pupils are tested when they arrive to help us identify any needs that a pupil may have with their learning.

 As our pupils grow up they may choose to study at our sixth form or at another sixth form college.
 One of our SEND teachers works closely with each student and their teachers to ensure that they choose appropriate courses and colleges and to share information with any people who would be working with the child.
 For pupils with an EHCP, Annual Reviews take place in December and this will include a formal consultation by the Local Authority with a named placement.
 We also assist in arranging interviews and visits to sixth form colleges with pupils in consultation with the Tower Hamlets Careers Service.
 Parents are involved in this at an early stage and discussions are held in reviews in years 10 and 11.

 How parents are involved in school life:

 We have a parents’ forum which meets on a regular basis.
 All parents are encouraged to join this.
 As mentioned, we have a monthly newsletter and academic review days and parent’s evenings 3 times a year.
-For pupils with Special Educational Needs, we also have regular reviews with parents for pupils with support plans and statements of SEND.
-We have Bengali and Somali Liaison Workers to assist parents who need interpreters.
-These workers are available to attend any meeting where they are required.
+For students with Special Educational Needs, we also have regular reviews with parents for IEPs and EHCPs.
+Students joining us in Year 7 with an EHCP will have an eight week planning meeting to help the school and parents plan the SEN support for that year.

 Who to contact for more information or to discuss a concern: